-- Protection of areas of indigenous vegetation through legal protection, fencing and pest and weed control (see also Reserves section). - No-build areas or planted buffer areas to ensure 'edge effects' and conflicts in use are not caused by building too close to natural areas (including watercourses). - Conditions placed on the consent that list plants which should not be planted in the subdivision as a way to control the spread of weeds. - Interpretation content to help residents and the public to understand the values of a site and direct how they should be protected. - The exclusion of domestic predators, such as cats and dogs, from the development to protect the values in adjoining areas.
+- Protection of areas of indigenous vegetation through legal protection, fencing and pest and weed control (see also Reserves section). - Restoration plans for areas of ecological value. - No-build areas or planted buffer areas to ensure 'edge effects' and conflicts in use are not caused by building too close to natural areas (including watercourses).

+- Conditions placed on the consent that list plants which should not be planted in the subdivision as a way to control the spread of weeds. - Interpretation content to help residents and the public understand the values of a site and direct how they should be protected. - Pest plant and animal control. - The exclusion of domestic predators, such as cats and dogs, from the development to protect the values in adjoining areas.
 This is important for subdivisions adjacent to coastal areas, wetlands and forest tracts, especially where there is no significant existing development in or next to the area. - The exclusion of goats as they may not be appropriate to keep next to forested areas or where adjoining the forest park, as goats are hard to contain.
 Escaped goats can lead to wild populations being established in the forest park.